 The 1970s was the start of three decades of transformation and modernization of the firearms and ammunition industry.
 SAAMI started the transition of the decades-old copper crusher chamber pressure measurement system (CUP) to the modern piezoelectric transducer chamber pressure measurement system (PSI).
-In addition, there was the formation of a product standards development task force responsible for the creation of the five American National Standards Institute (ANSI) performance standards, which have been repeatedly reaffirmed through ANSI’s review process.
+In addition, there was the formation of a product standards development task force responsible for the creation of the five American National Standards standards, which have been repeatedly reaffirmed or revised through the American National Standards Institute’s (ANSI) consensus process.
 SAAMI also published several pamphlets relating to the safe handling and storage of firearms and ammunition.

 In the 1980s, SAAMI submitted empirical technical data supporting the inclusion of ammunition in the ORM-D shipping classification.
 The classification safely enabled tens of millions of cost effective small package shipments of sporting ammunition.
 SAAMI also produced the first “Sporting Ammunition and the Fire Fighter” video, providing fact-based information to help firefighters address the realities of fires containing sporting ammunition while dispelling myths and fears about their safety.